The home of incredible collections from the natural world as well as findings from the prehictoric times

 Slovenia's most famous mountain range with the only national park and the highest peak in the country.

-Excellent MTB trails located in a lush and wild forest that streches almost from the city center to the outskirts of the capital city of Slovenia.
+Excellent MTB trails located in a wild forest that streches almost from the city center to the outskirts of the capital city of Slovenia.

 A popular ski and winter resort located in the Kamnik-Savinja Alps near Slovenia's capital city Ljubljana.

 A spectacular valley located in the heart of the Julian Alps, known as the Valley of the Seven Lakes, streches right below Mount Triglav.

 A symbol of the resistance and one of Slovenia’s most iconic WWII cultural and historic heritage sites.

 One of the most instagramable waterfalls in Slovenia located in the Soča Valley near Kobarid.